Small luxury firms make modest way to global market

 "We thought hard about how to get clients, beyond word of mouth.
 It is not easy.
 We decided on going into Brazil, not China."

-Unable to wield the financial firepower of conglomerates such as LVMH (LVMH.PA), Richemont, or PPR (PRTP.PA), small family-owned enterprises are finding modest and innovative ways to attract new customers.
+Unable to wield the financial firepower of conglomerates such as LVMH, Richemont, or PPR, small family-owned enterprises are finding modest and innovative ways to attract new customers.

 Some, like Cadolle, are choosing one country over another and relying on invitation-only trunk shows and other private events.

-Note: (This story has been corrected to change the spelling of the name throughout to de Royere, not de Royer)